nasa/content-guide/_pages/content-types/technical-and-interface-writing.md

 * _Click_ or _tap_ buttons.
 * _Follow_ or _open_ links.

-In the 18F Handbook, we emphasize the name of the interface label like so:
+An interface label can be emphasized like so:

 > 1. In the **File** menu, choose **Save**.
 > 2. Select **I agree**.